 They must be 16 or older because you have to give what’s called ‘informed consent’ to be a stem cell donor.
 As stem cell donation is voluntary and not of direct benefit to the donor, a parent/guardian cannot give consent on behalf of a minor.

 The reason they need to be aged under 30 is because young people are most likely to be chosen to donate as they are less likely to have long-term health problems which might delay or prevent donation.

-We answer further questions about Anthony Nolan's donor register and lifesaving work here.
+We answer further questions about Anthony Nolan's donor register and lifesaving work in our FAQs.

 No two recruitment drives are the same.
 Generally speaking, most recruitment drives are medium-sized.
 They usually attract upwards of 50 people, and take around six weeks to organise.